In Vitro Fertilization can Make Dreams Come True

 Some of the things that make IVF different at Los Angeles Reproductive Center include:

 Individualized care – We do not use a “one size fits all” approach.
 At LARC we firmly believe that there is a best way to stimulate each individual patient.
 Since no two patients are the same, no two IVF protocols are the same.
-We monitor our patients closely throughout their cycles always adjusting and fine tuning the details to get the greatest results possible
+We monitor our patients closely throughout their cycles and preparation for IVF, always adjusting and fine tuning the details to get the greatest results possible

 Education – At LARC, great effort is put forth to help patients understand the complex intricacies of modern fertility medicine in a simple, straightforward manner.
 From our initial consultations, which include a review of basic reproductive physiology, to clear explanations of the techniques such as ICSI and PGD, patients are happier and more likely to be successful when they understand the process in which they are participating.